 Urbanisation, education, and the spread of mobile phones have changed the Nepali kundali tradition without ending it.
 The changes are worth examining honestly, because the picture is more nuanced than either "tradition is dead" or "nothing has changed."

-What has not changed — or changed more slowly — is the social function of the kundali consultation.
+What has not changed, or has changed more slowly, is the social function of the kundali consultation.
 Digitally literate Nepali families may generate a chart online and then bring that chart to the family jyotishi for interpretation.
-The jyotishi is no longer valued primarily for his ability to calculate accurately (the software now does that better), but for his interpretive wisdom, his knowledge of the family's history, and the ritual authority his presence conveys to a ceremony.
+The jyotishi is no longer valued primarily for his ability to calculate accurately, since software can often do that more consistently, but for his interpretive wisdom, his knowledge of the family's history, and the ritual authority his presence conveys to a ceremony.
 This is a significant shift in what jyotishis are for, and the more thoughtful practitioners have recognised and adapted to it.

 The Nepali diaspora in Australia, the UK, the US, and the Gulf has carried the tradition with them.
-In diaspora communities, the jyotishi's role is often fulfilled remotely — chart interpretations over phone or video, muhurta recommendations delivered by messaging — and services like Paramarsh provide the precise astronomical foundation for these consultations wherever in the world a Nepali family may be.
+In diaspora communities, the jyotishi's role is often fulfilled remotely: chart interpretations over phone or video, muhurta recommendations delivered by messaging, and services like Paramarsh providing the precise astronomical foundation for these consultations wherever in the world a Nepali family may be.

 Frequently Asked Questions

-A Janma Kundali is a birth chart recording the positions of the Sun, Moon, and seven classical planets at the moment of birth.
-In Nepal, it is made by a family jyotishi at or shortly after birth and consulted at every major life milestone — naming ceremony, marriage, sacred thread ceremony, career decisions, and more.
+- A Janma Kundali is a birth chart recording the positions of the nine grahas: Sun, Moon, Mars, Mercury, Jupiter, Venus, Saturn, Rahu, and Ketu.
+In Nepal, it is made by a family jyotishi at or shortly after birth and consulted at every major life milestone: naming ceremony, marriage, sacred thread ceremony, career decisions, and more.

-The Janma Kundali is traditionally made by the family jyotishi — often from a hereditary jyotish family — who has a multigenerational relationship with the family.
+- The Janma Kundali is traditionally made by the family jyotishi, often from a hereditary jyotish family with a multigenerational relationship with the family.
 In modern Nepal, families may also use digital platforms to generate the chart, which they then bring to the jyotishi for interpretation.

-The chart is used for Kundali Milan (chart matching) before a marriage is agreed.
-The jyotishi compares both charts using the 36-guna nakshatra system, checks for Manglik status, and assesses the compatibility of Moon signs and Lagnas.
+- The chart is used for Kundali Milan (chart matching) before a marriage is agreed.
+The jyotishi compares both charts using the 36-guna Ashtakoota system, checks for Manglik status, and assesses the compatibility of Moon signs and Lagnas.

 Your Janma Kundali with Paramarsh